Milkdromeda-333/opinionist/DOCS.md

 TOFIX:
 - z index of navbar components
-- when error component is open in addNewPost, the close modal doesn't work
+- when error component is open in addNewPost, the close modal doesn't work.

 ---